zed/imunifyav-doc/docs/imunifyav/README.md

 If a domain or an IP is blocked, then this information will be available in the table below.
 If a user’s website appears in this table, then it would be useful to send [this link](https://developers.google.com/webmasters/hacked/) to the user.
 This instruction can help to solve problems with the domain.

-At the top of the page (also in the main menu near Reputation Management item), ImunifyAV shows the number of affected domains.
+At the top of the page (also in the main menu near Reputation Management item), ImunifyAV+ shows the number of affected domains.
 This number is a quantity of affected domains that exist on the server.

 The table shows: